 This creates transparency and honesty in the workplace and employees feel that they are in the loop in terms of the overall plans of the company.

 Also, employees should have fair chances to share their ideas and views regarding a project.
-This often creates leadership qualities, motivates an employee, or employees towards their work and reduces absenteeism.
+This often creates leadership qualities, motivates an employee, and reduces absenteeism.

 4. Employee Morale:

 Employee morale is the job satisfaction and feeling of well being an employee has within a workplace environment.
 Organizations with good and open workplace communication share job specific information with employees and the managers listen to their employees with respect.

 Managers should also conduct meetings, where they can focus on specific areas of each employee’s concerns, development and be supportive to solve any problems.
 Also, managers should be approachable and willing to listen what employees have to say.